umbraco/UmbracoDocs/Documentation/Reference/Templating/Mvc/scaffolding.md

 #Scaffolding

-_Scaffold common umbraco items like Surface Controllers, Custom Controllers and views from the Visual Studio Console, by installing the UmbracoCms.Scaffolding nuget package_
+_Scaffold common Umbraco items like Surface Controllers, Custom Controllers and views from the Visual Studio Console, by installing the UmbracoCms.Scaffolding nuget package_

 ##Installing